List of Canadian primary and secondary examinations

 Canadian primary and secondary standardized examinations are examinations developed in Canada and taken by primary and secondary students in some provinces and territories in Canada.

 The majority of the exams listed are developed provincially and are unique to each respective province and their related adjacent territories.
 This is as a result of education in Canada being in the jurisdiction of the provinces and territories.
 Such exams can be important factors in the determination of final grades and therefore also in scholarship decisions, college, and university admissions.
 However, policies of post-secondary institutions in Canada vary concerning whether the blended exam and class grade are used or simply the class grade are used for admission.

 A unique situation of primary and secondary examinations is that of Canada's territories.
 The territories mostly elect to adopt the curriculum of their most closely related adjacent provinces.
 This includes adopting the related provinces examination policy.
-Yukon primarily follows the British Columbia curriculum.
-Meanwhile, the Northwest Territories and Nunavut primarily follow the Alberta curriculum.
+Yukon and the Northwest Territories primarily follows the British Columbia curriculum.
+Meanwhile, Nunavut primarily follows the Alberta curriculum.
 Therefore, exams in these territories are developed and adjudicated by the aforementioned adjacent province but are administered by the territorial educational ministry.
 The reason for the territories adopting the curriculum of provinces is because the provinces have both greater means to create the curriculum and populations to ensure the curriculums acceptance by tertiary institutions.
 The reason for the territories adopting the curriculum of those specific provinces is as a result of the historical geography of Canada.
 Yukon was formed prior to the existence of any current western Canadian province except British Columbia.
 Meanwhile, Alberta, the Northwest Territories, Nunavut and a handful of other provinces were created from the now nonexistent North-Western Territories which was.